 Permafrost thaws and releases carbon (C) as the Arctic warms.
-Most Earth System Models (ESMs) have poor estimates of C stored now and so their future C losses are much lower than using the permafrost C model with climate inputs from 6 ESMs.
-Bias-corrected soil temperatures and plant productivity plus geoengineering lowering global temperatures from a no-mitigation baseline scenario to a moderate emissions level keep C in the soil worth about \$0-70 (mean 20) trillion in climate damages by 2100.
+Most Earth System Models (ESM) have poor estimates of C stored now and so their future C losses are much lower than using the PInc-PanTher permafrost C model with climate inputs from 6 ESM.
+Bias-corrected soil temperatures and vegetative productivity plus geoengineering lowering global temperatures from a "business as usual level to a moderate emissions level keep C in the soil worth about \$20 trillion in climate damages by 2100.